 But what a book probably should avoid is trying to be deep and meaningful without having any real character development.
 That, my friends, is a hard trick to play.
 And when this book tried to move me at the end without ever having convinced me to love the characters, well, I was just actually a bit annoyed.

-What is particularly unfortunate is that this book just charmed me in the first half.
+What is particularly unfortunate is that Things I Know About Love just charmed me in the first half.
 I kept noting things I wanted to quote in my review, like:

 I think making a girl watch sci-fi on a first date is roughly equivalent to wearing a T-shirt that says, “By the way, I don’t really believe in personal hygiene.”

 That’s American for a blow-dry.
 But honestly, who pays to have someone dry their hair?
 Americans are constantly inventing new things to spend money on.”

 But it got much less charming when suddenly there weren’t little funny lines about dating and haircare and it became all SOUL MATES AND THE CRUSHING REALITIES OF LIFE.

 things I know about Love by Kate Le Vann